Ev3ryTh1ngN1c3/Code_Quiz/README.md

 Also, if you followed tutorials or referenced a certain material that might help the user to build

-References used include William Horn on YouTube
+References used include : William Horn on YouTube, www.codepel.com MIT Licensed
-MIT Licensed